 - m.
+Biodiversity: Proposals should seek to protect existing habitats and enhance existing wildlife corridors and facilitate the creation of new green corridors.
+Hedges, trees and road verges should be protected where possible and boundary treatments to the side and rear of the property should be permeable to wildlife. - n.
 Sustainable design: The orientation of buildings should maximise solar gain.
-Passive methods of heating and cooling and the use of renewable energy technologies such as ground source and air source heat pumps, biomass heating, photovoltaics, solar panels, and electric charging points are encouraged. - n.
-Sustainable Drainage Systems (SuDS): The use of SuDS is encouraged to reduce runoff rates by providing attenuation that stores water to help slow its flow, improve water quality by filtering pollutants to help avoid environmental contamination and clean the water whilst increasing the biodiversity value of the area (see also Policy WNS15). - o.
+Passive methods of heating and cooling and the use of renewable energy technologies such as ground source and air source heat pumps, biomass heating, photovoltaics, solar panels, and electric charging points are encouraged. - o.
+Sustainable Drainage Systems (SuDS): The use of SuDS is encouraged to reduce runoff rates by providing attenuation that stores water to help slow its flow, improve water quality by filtering pollutants to help avoid environmental contamination and clean the water whilst increasing the biodiversity value of the area (see also Policy WNS14). - p.
 Street lighting: New development should avoid the use of lighting that has a negative impact on health and wellbeing and should mitigate any impact on safe navigation into the harbour at night.
 Lighting schemes should be directed downwards and attempt to minimise glare, reflection and light pollution.